Crowdin Context Harvester CLI BetaFree

 After configuration, your command might look like this:

-Note: The org argument is required for Crowdin Enterprise only.
+Note: The --url argument is required for Crowdin Enterprise only.

 You can now review the extracted context and save the CSV.
 After reviewing, you can upload newly added context to Crowdin by running: